lucianopereira86/Microservices-NetCore-Dapper-SQLServer/README.md

 ![swagger-3](/Docs/swagger-3.PNG)

-- An authorization token must be created in the APITestGateway's GET method.
+- An authorization token must be created in the APITestGateway's method "/api/Gateway/Token".

 ![swagger-1](/Docs/swagger-1.PNG)

-- The parameter "route" informed in the APITestGateway's POST method must have the pattern "Controller_Method".
-For example: the route "user_login" will allow the APITestGateway to access the "Login" method in the "UserController" of the APITestRegister.
+- The parameter "route" informed in the APITestGateway's method "/api/Gateway/{route}" must have the pattern "Controller_Method".
+For example: the route "user_login" will allow the APITestGateway to access the APITestRegister's method "/api/User/Login".
-- The parameters sent in the request must be the same as the ones the APITestRegister expects to receive.
+- The parameters sent in the request must be the same as the ones the APITestRegister's methods expect to receive.

 ![swagger-2](/Docs/swagger-2.PNG)